vishvAsa/vishvAsa.github.io/content/conversations/YT/ten-vaDa-kalais/2026-05-26_ahobila-AchAryas-tenkalai-lies.md

 Taking this year the date becomes equivalent to 24th June 1709 A. D." adiyEn Ramanuja Daasan @muthukesavan

-namaste, Irrespective of the year, PBA's deliberate misrepresentation of the edict remains as stated.
+namaste, PBA only says "200 yrs ago", which is still incorrect.
+More importantly, irrespective of the year, PBA's deliberate misrepresentation of the edict remains as stated.

 Regarding the year, likely the earlier is correct, considering this -